electron/electron/docs/tutorial/web-embeds.md

 much greater control in loading and communicating with the third-party content and handling various events.

-### BrowserViews
+### WebContentsView

-[BrowserViews](../api/browser-view.md) are not a part of the DOM - instead, they are created in and controlled by your Main process.
-They are simply another layer of web content on top of your existing window.
-This means that they are completely separate from your own `BrowserWindow` content and their position is not controlled by the DOM or CSS.
-Instead, it is controlled by setting the bounds in the Main process.
+[`WebContentsView`](../api/web-contents-view.md)s are not a part of the DOM—instead, they are created, controlled, positioned, and sized by your Main process.
+Using `WebContentsView`, you can combine and layer many pages together in the same [`BaseWindow`](../api/base-window.md).

-`BrowserViews` offer the greatest control over their contents, since they implement the `webContents` similarly to how the `BrowserWindow` does it.
+`WebContentsView`s offer the greatest control over their contents, since they implement the `webContents` similarly to how `BrowserWindow` does it.
+However, as `WebContentsView`s are not elements inside the DOM, positioning them accurately with respect to DOM content requires coordination between the Main and Renderer processes.
-However, as `BrowserViews` are not a part of your DOM, but are rather overlaid on top of them, you will have to manage their position manually.